Problems with Quick-Money-Making Websites

 So which Ones Offer Real Work and Money?

 The freelance writing sites do...but entering these sites is just a living nightmare.
-It is really difficult to secure a slot to enter because they use software applications to check your own written work (which I consider is the only real test since all other tests can be found in the Internet).
-Other sites include the tutoring sites which require good scholastic background or more on the call center/BPO background.
+It is really difficult to secure a slot to enter because they use software applications to check your own written work (which I consider is the only real test since all other tests can be found on the Internet).
+Other sites include tutoring sites that require good scholastic background or more on the call center/BPO background.

 Hope these inputs can help in making sure that time is not wasted especially when you really need money ASAP...and the Internet is your choice.

 Judging from personal experience, it is best to create a profile and have your resume and credentials/skills available on the following websites: Freelancer, Upwork, or OnlineJobs.
 These sites do the searching for you instead of you doing all the effort in looking and searching for possible jobs.
 Another source of my job offers come from LinkedIn.
 The connections or contacts often offer me real jobs and most payments are rewarding in comparison to the other sites which take a chunk out of the client contract you will get to have per project.
 Just make sure that your profile is enticing so much so that connections and companies will spend time looking at your profile and your skills or qualifications.
 Good luck!

 With the popularity of home-based online jobs, more and more are wanting to transition from the corporate world or regular 8 am to 5 pm work schedule into the comfort-of-home employment.
 However, I would want those who would try venturing in they should at least have the following for an easy and sure win-win situation following the jump back home.

 First, they have to know how to impress possible employers online by studying the basic profile presentations and sample cover letters designed for Upwork, Onlinejobs, or even LinkedIn.
 There are plenty of YouTube videos dedicated to giving you a walk-through for this.